 The Company recognizes revenues from renting tools on a straight-line basis.
-The Company's rental contract periods are daily, monthly, per well, or based on footage.
+The Company's rental contract periods are daily, monthly, or per well.
 As part of this straight-line methodology, when the equipment is returned, the Company recognizes as incremental revenue the excess, if any, between the amount the customer is contractually required to pay, which is based on the rental contract period applicable to the actual number of days the drilling tool was out on rent, over the cumulative amount of revenue recognized to date.
 In any given accounting period, the Company will have customers return the drilling tool and be contractually required to pay the Company more than the cumulative amount of revenue recognized to date under the straight-line methodology.
+Additionally, the Company has rental contracts that are based on usage, either on a per footage or per well basis.
+As these types of rental contracts primarily consist of variable lease payments, which are unknown at commencement, revenue is recognized when the changes in the factor on which the contingent lease payments are based occur.
+When the customer returns the rental equipment and the footage or usage becomes known, the Company recognizes revenue.